 The Life Opportunities Survey (LOS) is a large scale longitudinal survey of disability in Great Britain.
 It is the first major social survey in Great Britain to explore disability in terms of the social barriers to participation that people experience.
-The LOS compares the experiences of people with and without impairments across a range of areas, including education and training, employment, transport, leisure, social and cultural activities, and social contact.
+The LOS examines the experiences of people with and without impairments across a range of ‘life areas’, including education and training, employment, transport, leisure, social and cultural activities, and social contact.

 The survey is wholly funded by the Department for Work and Pensions (DWP) and is carried out by the Office for National Statistics (ONS).

 The LOS is a longitudinal survey in that it follows respondents over time and collects information on changes in the respondents’ situations and experiences.
-Respondents were interviewed for the first time in Wave One, which took place between June 2009 and March 2011.
-Wave Two began in June 2010 and finished in March 2012, with respondents followed up approximately one year after their initial interview.
+Respondents were interviewed for the first time at Wave One (June 2009 – March 2011), and for the second time at Wave Two (June 2010 – March 2012).
+Each wave of the survey spans two years and respondents are followed up approximately one year after their initial interview.